vante08081009/qr_scanner_plus/README.md

 A better qrcode and barcode scanner.

 Features:
-✅ Camera view can click to set focus point.
+- ✅ Camera view can click to set focus point.
-✅ Camera view can use scale gesture.
+- ✅ Camera view can use scale gesture.
-✅ Multi qrcode is support.
+- ✅ Multi qrcode/barcode supported.
-✅ Simple to use.
+- ✅ Easy to use.
-[ ] Automatically find potential QR codes and automatically zoom in and focus
+[ ] Automatically find potential QR codes and automatically zoom in and focus.

 ## Getting Started